allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/how_clearml_is_used_by_a_data_scientist.md

 where it gets really interesting because now the plots are overlaid on top of each other, and you can change the color if you don't if you don't like the color.
 I think green is a bit ugly.
 So let's take red for example.
 We can just change that here.
 And then we have a quick overview of two different compared experiments and then how their scalars did over time.
-And because they have the same X-axis the iterations, we can actually compare them immediately to each other, which is really, really cool.
+And because they have the same X-axis as the iterations, we can actually compare them immediately to each other, which is really, really cool.
 We can actually even see how the GPU memory usage or the GPU utilization has fared over time, which is really interesting.
 And then things come up like for example, in this case, the higher F1 score which is in our case, the atom optimizer, had a higher loss as well, which is really interesting and we might want to take a look